Our Outreach Projects in Africa

 Where does Be-In-Couraged and our tribe of amazing women fit in?

 Well, there are two things we are excited to share with you.

 The first is Dignity for Daughters in Iringa, Tanzania and the second is the sponsorship of a child in the Watoto Ministries in Uganda.
 We encourage you to join us on this journey.

 How can you help?

--Pray for these beautiful children
+-Pray for these beautiful women and their daughters

 -Donate to our Outreach Program